ChristopherKlay/StadiaEnhanced/translations.md

 "filterquick": "Quick",
 "invitebase": "Copy invite link",
 "inviteactive": "Copied!",
-"prolabel": "Pro Label",
+"gamelabel": "Game Labels",
-"prolabeldesc": "Removes the 'Pro' label from games on the homescreen.", "homegallery": "User Gallery",
+"gamelabeldesc": "Removes labels like 'Pro' from games on the homescreen.", "homegallery": "User Gallery",
 "homegallerydesc": "Hides the 'Captures' area at the bottom of the homescreen.", "quickprev": "Message Preview",